enthdegree/cicada/README.md

 - `cicada.py sign` In a loop, transcribe audio from your mic and transmit acoustic signatures, signed with your BLS private key, through the loudspeaker
 - `cicada.py verify` Given `recording.wav` and a BLS public key, produce `transcript.md` which is a transcript of `recording.wav`, annotated with matching signatures it found therein.
 - `cicada.py extract` Pull digital data frames out of a recording for later verification/debugging.
-You may be interested in the `--plot` flag here
 - `make_bls_keys.py` Generates a BLS keypair

 ## Underpinnings

 - `cicada/speech.py` Speech transcription routines
+- `cicada/modem.py` Convert data bits to/from audio samples
-- `cicada/payload.py` Payload construction, signing, and verification helpers
+- `cicada/payload/` Payload definitions
-- `cicada/modem.py` Waveform/demodulator construction and modulation helpers
+- `cicada/verification.py` Utilities to compare `SignaturePayloads` to transcript text
 - `cicada/fsk/` Physical-layer acoustic waveform
 	- `cicada/fsk/waveform.py` Python defining the audio waveform and its modulation
 	- `cicada/fsk/demodulate.py` Python demodulator for recordings